 There are a number of different ways that you can set your consultancy and/or training rates – only you will know what feels like the right fit for you and your client:

 Many people use this as a starting point.
-This is certainly something that I cover in my Online Programme – How to Create a Successful and Profitable Training Business.
+This is certainly something that I cover in my Online Programme – The Complete Trainer.
 Many clients feel comfortable with a day rate but remember that it can put a cap on what you can earn and you may end up earning less the more efficient and experienced you become.

 Some consultants charge a fixed fee with a performance-related bonus on top or even make the whole fee contingent on measurable results being achieved.
-This can be a high risk approach for the freelancer but, because of the level of risk, consultants using this model are often able to charge higher rates.
+This can be a high-risk approach but, because of the level of risk, consultants using this model are often able to charge higher rates.

-If you know what your competitors are charging, it can be a good indicator of what the market will bear and what your clients might expect to pay.
+Your competitors’ rates can be a good indicator of what the market will bear and what your clients might expect to pay.
 As highlighted above though, competing on price can mean that competitors drive each other’s prices down, damaging the overall marketplace.
-If you do look at what your competitors are charging, you might want to use it as a base line from which you can grow your rates based on the unique skills and experience you have to offer your clients.
+You might want to use your competitors’ prices as a baseline from which you can grow your rates based on the unique skills and experience you have to offer your clients.